Pricing Methodology

 | Bi-Weekly | 1.00× | Reference cadence |

 A 3% supplies factor is added to labor cost to cover chemicals, paper products, liners, and HEPA filters.
-A 15% profit margin is applied to all standard sites, with a 20% margin for data centers and high-security facilities due to additional insurance, training, and compliance requirements.
+A 15% profit margin is applied to all sites.

 - BLS OEWS May 2024 — SOC 37-2011, Metropolitan Area data. bls.gov/oes